General Zod: Interim Zods: 1985–2005

 The third attempt to bring Zod to Modern Age comics is the "Russian" Zod, a Zod of human origin whose origin story is connected to Superman's.
-This General Zod (born Avruiskin) is a Russian who is affected before his birth by Kryptonite radiation, since he is the son of two cosmonauts whose ship was too close to Kal-El's rocketship.
-This Zod is unnaturally weak under a yellow sun, but superpowered under a red sun (the opposite of Superman).
-After his parents die from radiation, he grows up in a KGB laboratory under the name "Zed".
-Apparently spoken to by the spirit of the Pocket Universe Zod, Russian Zod creates a suit of red armor which filters the sunlight, and declares himself ruler of the fictional former Soviet state of Pokolistan.
-After several inconclusive encounters with Superman, he reveales his long-range plan to turn the sun red and take Superman's place.
+This General Zod (born Avruiskin) is a Russian who was affected before his birth by his parents' exposure to kryptonite radiation.
+As such, he is empowered by red sunlight and weakened by yellow, the opposite of Superman.
+After his parents die from radiation, he grows up in a KGB laboratory under the name Zed.
+Apparently spoken to by the spirit of the Pocket Universe Zod, Russian Zod creates armor which filters the sunlight, and declares himself ruler of Pokolistan.
+After several inconclusive encounters with Superman, he reveals his long-range plan to turn the sun red and take Superman's place.
 This is temporarily successful until Lex Luthor rescues Superman, gives him a blast of yellow solar radiation to regain his powers, and works to restore the sun.
 Superman returns to battle Zod, but refuses to kill him.
 When the sun turns yellow again, the now-vulnerable Zod strikes Superman with all his power at super-speed and is killed due to Superman's invulnerability.

 The final Zod before the character was finally reintroduced, the Zod of an alternate Phantom Zone appears in the twelve-issue For Tomorrow storyline, written by Brian Azzarello and penciled by Jim Lee.
 This Zod lives alone in an alternate Phantom Zone and resents Superman for tampering with it.
 By his own account he comes from the same Krypton as Superman and was exiled to the Phantom Zone by Superman's father, Jor-El.
 This Zod wears large, spiked black armor and when unmasked, is a bald, white-bearded old man.
 This incarnation also uses a variation of "Kneel before Zod".
 He appears in Metropia, a version of the Phantom Zone created by Superman to resemble a living world (including apparently-living beings).
 This version was superseded by the present storyline (which features a new Zod, freed from the Phantom Zone).